There’s an art to designing a pillow selection for a sofa, bed, or chair.

 Intentionally!
 That’s how!

-Of course, we go up on the insert size, as the insert is larger than the hidden-zippered-cover, so that it stays plump and full looking.
+Of course, we go up on the insert size, as the insert should be larger than the hidden-zippered-cover, so that it stays plump and full looking.

 I planned the color layout of the pillows on these two sofas.
 Can you see here how 18” pillows would look small, diminutive and unimportant on these sofas?